 You can also mix both styles to get the best of both worlds.
 For example, you could marry a movable kitchen island on wheels and freestanding dresser with a fitted kitchen.
 You can draw on as many elements as you like from each style to create the perfect balance.

 The obvious benefit of this is that your kitchen will completely suit your lifestyle and needs, and will make use of every inch space and be unique.
 The downside it the cost: as you can imagine, this level of work comes at a higher price.

 If you're interested in this sort of kitchen, we'd recommend speaking to a few companies, including the bigger chains, local kitchen companies and carpenters.
 That way you can get an idea of what would work best for you, and the cost, which is likely to vary between the three.

-It's worth keeping in mind that even a specialist kitchen company, particularly the larger chains, is likely to base a kitchen design on what's in its range, so it might not be completely individual.
+It's worth keeping in mind that even a specialist kitchen company, particularly the larger chains, is likely to base a kitchen design on its range, so it might not be completely individual.

 In addition, many of the standard kitchen companies offer a variety of options to help you to create a design that is tailored to your needs.